gbauza3destinee/zodiakApp/project_documents/design_document.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

-1. Setting up the relationship between Elemental Classes (4) and the Zodiac SuperClass, which functionality should be hidden (in Zodiac Class), and which should be open to use?
+1. Setting up the relationship between Elemental Classes (4) and the Zodiac SuperClass -
+which functionality should be hidden (in Zodiac Class), and which should be open to use?
 2. Setting up the Elemental + Zodiac HashMap
-3. Date Calculator Class, takes in User input (birthdate) what is the simplest way to sort a User Input and match it to it's corresponding Sun Sign Element
+3. Date Calculator Class, takes in User input (birthdate)  - what is the simplest way to sort a User Input and match it to it's corresponding Sun Sign Element?

 ## 3. Use Cases